matthewljones/historyai2019/README.md

 We have limited funds for travel and housing for some participants, which we plan to allocate primarily to early career scholars.

-We invite you to contribute to this volume by filling out this form: https://goo.gl/forms/ddMQE36kWievsmG92, including a title and abstract.
+We invite you to apply to join the workshop by filling out this form: https://goo.gl/forms/ddMQE36kWievsmG92, including a title and abstract.
 Please direct questions to Matt Jones (mjones@columbia.edu) and/or Jonnie Penn (jnp28@cam.ac.uk).
+The hard deadline is March 18, 2019, at 5pm.

 Join a new list serve on the History of AI here: https://lists.cam.ac.uk/mailman/listinfo/ucam-cfi-aihistoriansnetwork .